 The Spectrum System consists of 4 separate devices.
 Under the supervision of a trained technician, each device allows you to easily and safely achieve forces in excess of 5 to 12 times your own body weight.

 The company behind OsteoStrong maintains that this system is not meant to replace exercise, but to supplement it.
 In fact, their system is meant to increase bone and muscular strength in a way that you can’t achieve in a gym, but will show immediate results in the way you perform while working out.
-It is meant for everyone and every age.
-And, it only takes about 7 minutes per week.
+This biohacking technique is meant to improve your overall health by providing extra support to your skeletal system.
+It is meant for everyone and every age – and, it only takes about 7 minutes per week.
 Customers have seen increases of 4 to 12% in bone density per year.

 Carb-light meals.
 Eating the right kinds of fats.
 Abstaining from sugar.
-We hear a lot about what is best for our metabolism.
-But new research has found that it’s not just what we eat, it’s when we eat.
-Which is why intermittent fasting will not only help you lose fat but also gain muscle and energy.
+We hear a lot about what is best for our metabolism, but new research has found that it’s not just what we eat, it’s when we eat.
+Many experts have turned to intermittent fasting, a type of biohacking diet, that can help you optimize your body’s nutrition intake.
+Intermittent fasting will not only help you lose fat but also gain muscle and energy.

 If you just flinched at the idea of “fasting,” we hear you.
 You probably envisioned the notion of prolonged fasting – not eating for 48 to 72 hours – which isn’t exactly practical.
 But intermittent fasting offers a happy in-between.
-In fact, it’s more of an eating pattern that you follow throughout the day, and still reap many of the benefits of a true fast.
+In fact, it’s more of an eating pattern that you follow throughout the day, not an old fashioned diet, and still reap many of the benefits of a true fast.

 When your body is allowed to rest – during the fasted state – you experience a number of benefits.
-First, when you fast, you increase your levels of growth hormones as much as 5X, which boosts your metabolic rate.
+First, when you fast, you increase your levels of growth hormones as much as five times their normal rate, which boosts your metabolic rate.
 Fasting can also reduce your insulin resistance, which lowers your blood sugar and makes stored body fat more accessible to burn.
-Some studies have shown that intermittent fasting may reduce LDL cholesterol (the “bad” cholesterol”) which is a known risk factor when it comes to heart disease.
+Some studies have shown that intermittent fasting may also reduce LDL cholesterol (the “bad” cholesterol”) which is a known risk factor when it comes to heart disease.

 Fasting may also provide a number of other significant benefits including improved cognitive function, cancer prevention, increased cellular autophagy (cellular waste removal) and lower levels of inflammation.